 The way ahead seemed an endless void.
 Dimly, I could see hundreds of feet down, as though I was edging my way around the inside of a bottomless well.

-As I descended, formations appeared at every turn, including Witch’s Finger, Whale’s Mouth and the Boneyard, a tunnel through what looks like a giant block of swiss cheese.
-Iceberg Rock is a 200,000-ton boulder that fell from the ceiling of the chamber.
+As I descended, formations appeared at every turn, including Witch’s Finger, Whale’s Mouth, and the Boneyard, a tunnel through what looks like a giant block of swiss cheese.
+Iceberg Rock is a two-hundred-thousand-ton boulder that fell from the ceiling of the chamber.
 Nervously, I looked upward.

 The elevator indicates vertical feet, not floors.
 At the top, it reads 0; at the bottom, -750.